mayankrohilla/Local-Repo/README.md

-#This is my local repo which i created in order to pratice simple commands.
+# This is my local repo which i created in order to practice simple commands.